The Michael & Susan Dell Center for Healthy Living is happy to participate in various school and community events

 - preparations for Center events (Lectureship in Child Health, Texas Health Champion Award Ceremony).

 We can accept a limited number of unpaid interns each semester based on the number of projects that have opportunities available.
 Current opportunities are listed below.
-To apply for an internship, complete the Center Intern Application and send with your resume to the contact listed below.
+To apply for an internship, contact the project coordinator listed below and send your resume to the contact listed.
 Applications are accepted on a rolling basis until available opportunities are filled.

 Please note, non-UTHealth School of Public Health or UT Austin students must complete additional paperwork and a background check prior to working, and this could take up to 2 months to complete.